xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 ## Dial-in method

 When using the dial-in method, there are barely any configuration on the routers and most of it is done on the collector.
-The list of routers to target, as well as which sensor-paths to collect are defined in the telegraf configuration.
+The list of routers to target, as well as which sensor-paths to collect are defined in the Telegraf configuration.
 It is much more similar to what we could have done with SNMP.
 Some processor plugins are also used to transform and standardize the data.

 ### XR configuration

 The configuration on the router must define the port of the grpc server.
-Here for simplicity the grpc no-tls is used, therefore no certificate are required.
+Here for simplicity the grpc no-tls is used, therefore no certificate is required.
 For production network, it is recommended to use TLS for data encryption.

 ```
 grpc